jose-villegas/website-hugo/content/post/deferred_voxel_shading.md

 Computing indirect illumination is a challenging and complex problem for real-time rendering in 3D applications.
 This global illumination approach computes indirect lighting in real time utilizing a simpliﬁed version of the outgoing radiance and the scene stored in voxels.

-This was my master thesis for computer graphics, I also published a paper about this technique.
 <!--more-->

 # Table of Contents